bout3fiddy/curve-docs-funding-proposal/README.md

-# Proposal for funding the development of CurveDocs (in-progress)
+# Proposal for funding the development of CurveDocs

 # Sentence Summary

-CurveDocs requests funding the [CurveDocs 2-of-5 Multisig](https://app.safe.global/settings/setup?safe=eth:0x960B77DAf61Ac184D396db23A77Ec391c9454605) with a grant amount of USD 144,000 or 320,000 CRV tokens at a rate of 0.45 USD per CRV token, for 12 months to hire two full-time paid maintainers for maintaining [Curve Docs](https://www.docs.curve.fi), [Curve Resources](https://www.resources.curve.fi) and Curve Notebooks (a collection of Jupyter Notebooks that interactively explain Curve contracts).
+CurveDocs requests funding the [CurveDocs 2-of-5 Multisig](https://app.safe.global/settings/setup?safe=eth:0x960B77DAf61Ac184D396db23A77Ec391c9454605) with a grant amount of USD 146,000 or 324,500 CRV tokens at a rate of 0.45 USD per CRV token, for 12 months to hire two full-time paid maintainers for maintaining [Curve Docs](https://www.docs.curve.fi), [Curve Resources](https://www.resources.curve.fi) and Curve Notebooks (a collection of Jupyter Notebooks that interactively explain Curve contracts).

 # History of Grant Applications

-CurveDocs, currently comprising one full-time paid maintainer and a part-time unpaid advisor, was [previously awarded 100,000 CRV tokens](https://etherscan.io/tx/0xddfc04666662bc94ab00520020dbce5502f8168076b0752cdbeea861abcde9e4) estimated at approximat3ely USD 80,000.
+CurveDocs, currently comprising one full-time paid maintainer and a part-time unpaid advisor, was [previously awarded 100,000 CRV tokens](https://etherscan.io/tx/0xddfc04666662bc94ab00520020dbce5502f8168076b0752cdbeea861abcde9e4) estimated at approximately USD 80,000.
 The maintainer(s) (starting with two contributors and eventually one full-time contributor) set out to create and maintain [Curve Docs](https://www.docs.curve.fi) and [Curve Resources](https://www.resources.curve.fi), among other significant contributions.

 As of date, approximately USD 20,000 remains.
 These funds can sustain current work for approximately four more months.